 Note: If a rodent is tattooed as a neonate, the animal may need to be re-tattooed when older.
 Follow manufacturer's guidelines for procedures and recommended age for both electric tattooing and microtattooing.
 Tattooing may require special training.
-For information on training, please contact trainerIACUC@ucsf.edu
+For information on training, please contact trainerlACUC@ucsf.edu

-- 3. Toe clipping can be used as a method of identification and collection of tissue for genotyping.
-This method can be considered under the following conditions: - Alternative methods of identification are first considered and scientific justification is provided. - It should only be performed when mice are between 5-10 days of age and anesthesia is required for mice >7 days of age. - The procedure is limited to only one digit per extremity and permits removal of just the first bone. - The foot should be cleaned with aseptic technique and sharp sterile scissors should be used. - After removing the digit gentle pressure should be applied until hemostasis occurs. - 4.
+- 4. Toe clipping can be used as a method of identification and collection of tissue for genotyping.
+This method can be considered under the following conditions: - Alternative methods of identification are considered and scientific justification is provided. - It should only be performed when mice are between 5-14 days of age and anesthesia is required for mice >7 days of age. - The procedure is limited to only one digit per extremity and permits removal of just the first bone. - The foot should be cleaned with aseptic technique and sharp sterile scissors should be used. - After removing the digit gentle pressure should be applied until hemostasis occurs. - 5.
 Electronic transponders are an effective method of automated identification of individual animals.
+The microchip must be encapsulated in biocompatible material and sterilized before implantation.
 A subcutaneous implantation site is advised in the lateral left side of the neck, slightly cranial to the shoulder.
-Anesthesia is recommended when applying the transponder.
+Anesthesia or physical restraint may be used when applying the transponder.
+We recommend following manufacturers guidance regarding what need gauge to choose.
+This method is not advised for animals undergoing MRI and/or CT imaging.